I

 to what was western Yugoslavia and comprising the regions of Liburnia

-- -ima/-imum/-imus: an ending to adjectival words which implies "very
+-ima/-imum/-imus: a superlative adjectival suffix to descriptive words which implies "very

 or most" (e.g. setossima, "very bristly"; hirsutissima,